Regan teaches multiple instruments at various levels!

 Q: Are you closed when public school is closed?

-A: Almost never!
-We are not affiliated with any school system.
+A: No, we are not affiliated with any school system.
 We are open on MLK day, President's Day, Labor Day, Veteran's Day, and of course we are open during Winter, Spring and summer break.
-We close for Christmas, New Years, Easter, 4th of July and Thanksgiving.
+We close only for Christmas, New Years, Easter, 4th of July and Thanksgiving.

 Q: "Can she play drums too?"